edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 In order to ease the transition to version 7, we provide limited support for legacy syntax.
 However, the following syntax is unsupported:

 -   **fallback():** The `fallback()` method, which is unsupported in version 7, executes when no other route is matched.
-If you are trying to proxy a request to a legacy origin, then you may do so by mapping the desired hostname to an origin configuration.
+If you are trying to proxy a request to a legacy origin, then you may do so by mapping the desired hostname to an origin configuration through the `default_origin_name` property.

     ```js filename="{{ CONFIG_FILE }} version 7"
     environments: {